kkaori146/Project-OLX/README.md

 # About
-- Application inspired on the OLX sales website (functionality and layout).
+- Application inspired in the OLX sales website (functionality and layout).

 # Tools
 - ReactJS